KelvinMsft/kHypervisor/README.md

 2017-05-28 : Fixed Nested-CPUID problem, and add Nested-VMCALL.

+2017-06-07 : Fixed a VMExit buggy , clear the guest eflags, and reserved bit[1] == 1

 # Installation

  - kHypervisor extended HyperPlatform which is created by Tandasat, it is a Nested-Virtual Machine Monitor, and DdiMon is one of Tandasat's product of HyperPlatform for test demo in kHypervisor.